 All of this had a profound effect on the Valencian economy.
 The orange trade financed huge urban development projects in the city.
 The Ensanche (the area from C/ Colón to the Gran Vía Marqués del Turia) was built to house the newly rich merchant classes, the Plaza del Ayuntamiento with its modern, “European style” buildings was developed, the port was expanded with its new ‘Modernist’ docks, and new public markets and railway stations were built, all down to the humble orange.
 When you visit these buildings today, look out for the oranges and orange tree motifs, which decorate their facades as a lasting symbol of what was driving the economy at the time.

 You don’t have to travel far in any direction out of the city before you find yourself amongst the orange groves and evidence of the fruit’s influence on Valencia is everywhere.
 The coastline, which stretches from Valencia to the north of Castellón, for example, is dubbed the Costa Azahar or ‘Orange Blossom Coast’.

-Valencians themselves of course love their oranges, they consume on average love times more per person per year than people in the United Kingdom.
+Valencians themselves of course love their oranges, they consume on average five times more per person per year than people in the United Kingdom.
 The orange blossom is traditionally associated with good fortune and the flower is always present in Valencian bridal bouquets, a tradition which has spread throughout the rest of Spain.
 And, after the marriage, you affectionately refer to your husband or wife as “the other half of my orange”.

 There is even a type of orange named after the region, the ‘Valencia Late’ orange.
 It was actually developed by an American, William Wolfskill, on his farm in Santa Ana in California.
 He gave the variety its name as a tribute to what he considered the best orange-producing region in the world.